 Insulin Pump: Is it right for you?

 If this sounds familiar, an insulin pump may be right for you.
 Anyone with diabetes is eligible to use an insulin pump.

 Type 1 diabetics use an insulin pump to deliver needed insulin.
-Type 2 diabetics are turning to insulin pumps to achieve tighter control on blood glucose and A1C levels.
+Type 2 diabetics are turning to insulin pumps to achieve tighter control on blood sugar and A1C levels.
 Your Adena physician can help you determine if an insulin pump is right for you and, if so, which pump will work best for your lifestyle.

 Advantage of an insulin pump:

-- Improves A1C level
+- Can improve A1C level

-- Eases diabetes management for individual lifestyles
+- Makes diabetes management easier for certain lifestyles

 Disadvantages of an insulin pump: